 KUVAN has not been studied in patients with liver or renal impairment.
 Patients who have these conditions should be carefully monitored when receiving KUVAN.

 Monitor patients when co-administering KUVAN with medications known to inhibit folate metabolism, or with levodopa.
 Monitor patients for hypotension when co-administering KUVAN with medications known to affect nitric oxide-mediated vasorelaxation.

 Frequent blood monitoring is recommended in the pediatric population.

-Some patients receiving KUVAN can experience significant drops in blood Phe levels.
-Patients should be monitored closely to ensure that blood Phe levels do not fall too low.
+Some patients receiving KUVAN can experience significant drops in blood Phe levels, and children younger than 7 years old treated with KUVAN doses of 20 mg/kg per day are at an increased risk for low levels of blood Phe compared with children 7 years and older.
+All patients should be monitored closely to ensure that blood Phe levels do not fall too low.

 Patients should be advised to notify their physicians in cases of overdose.

 The most common adverse reactions (incidence ≥4%) were headache, rhinorrhea, pharyngolaryngeal pain, diarrhea, vomiting, cough, and nasal congestion.
 Additional adverse reactions reported in connection with worldwide marketing include pharyngitis, esophageal pain, gastritis, dyspepsia, abdominal pain, and nausea.

 To report SUSPECTED ADVERSE REACTIONS, contact BioMarin Pharmaceutical Inc. at 1-866-906-6100, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 Please read the full Prescribing Information by clicking here.